Marijuana Laws by State

 Author: David B. Weisenfeld, XpertHR Legal Editor

 California broke new ground when it passed the nation's first law to legalize medical marijuana law in 1996.
 While the federal government has not followed the Golden State's lead, many other states have.
-In all, more than half of the states plus the District of Columbia have legalized medical marijuana to treat serious health conditions.
+In all, more than half of the states plus the District of Columbia have legalized medical marijuana - which some laws refer to as medical cannabis - to treat serious health conditions.